flax-lang/flax/issues.md

 ### CHANGELOG (FIXED / IMPLEMENTED THINGS)

 (`b4dabf6`)
-- add splatting for single values, to fill up single-level tuple destructures, eg. let (a, b) = ...10; a == b == 10
+- add splatting for single values, to fill up single-level tuple destructures, eg. `let (a, b) = ...10; a == b == 10`

 `(597b1f2)`
 - add array and tuple decomposition, and allow them to nest to arbitrarily ridiculous levels.

 `(f8d983c)`
-- allow assignment to tuples containing lvalues, to enable the tuple-swap idiom eg. (a, b) = (b, a)
+- allow assignment to tuples containing lvalues, to enable the tuple-swap idiom eg. `(a, b) = (b, a)`

 `(e91b4a2)`
 - add splatting of tuples in function calls; can have multiple tuples

 `(9e3356d)`
-- improve robustness by making range literals (X...Y) parse as binary operators instead of hacky postfix unary ops.
+- improve robustness by making range literals `(X...Y)` parse as binary operators instead of hacky postfix unary ops.

 `(7cb117f)`
-- fix a bug that prevented parsing of function types taking 0 parameters, ie. () -> T
+- fix a bug that prevented parsing of function types taking 0 parameters, ie. `() -> T`

 `(4eaae34)`
-- fix custom unary operators for certain cases ('@' was not being done properly, amongst other things)
+- fix custom unary operators for certain cases (`@` was not being done properly, amongst other things)

 `(d06e235)`
 - add named arguments for all function calls, including methods, but excluding fn-pointer calls